Lynching of Norris Dendy: Background

 Norris Dendy was born in May 1900 (Note: Many sources, both contemporary and modern, list Dendy as having been 35 years old at the time of his death, though he was actually 33 years old as can be seen from the 1900 U.S. census listing which shows him as having been born May 1900.) and was one of nine children of Martha and Earl Young Dendy.
 Both of Norris's parents were the children of freed slaves; Martha was born near present-day Joanna, South Carolina, in 1867, and Earl, who went just by the name "Young", was also born in Laurens County.
 Young was a carpenter at the time of their marriage, and Martha ran a laundry business, largely providing service to nearby Presbyterian College.
 Martha Dendy School in Clinton was later named for her.
-Dendy attended State College (now South Carolina State University) and Virginia Union University and married Amanda Faut, a black woman aged 19, on January 5, 1924.
+Norris attended State College (now South Carolina State University) and Virginia Union University and married Amanda Faut, a black woman aged 19, on January 5, 1924.
 As listed on the 1930 U.S. census, Dendy was working as a laborer in a lumber yard and had three children with Amanda; the couple had five children at the time of his death.

 In 1929, Dendy was arrested and brought to trial on five counts of buying and receiving sacks of soda and guano which later turned out to be stolen.
 In their December 1933 edition, The Crisis claimed that he was framed for the crime.
 The Laurens County Magistrate's Court convicted him, but this conviction was appealed to the Laurens County Court of General Sessions, which upheld it.
 Dendy then appealed to the South Carolina Supreme Court.
 His case was heard by the Supreme Court on October 1, 1930, where the conviction was reversed.
 The opinion, written by Justice Jesse F. Carter, held that there was no allegation that Dendy knew the goods were stolen, meaning he could not be convicted.

 Dendy and his family had been threatened before.
 In 1924, Young, working as a carpenter and a contractor, built a house outside the part of town where most of the black population lived and received a threatening anonymous letter in response.
 The letter instructed him to "stay in his place" and threatened Norris's life by saying "that dam [sic] manish boy of yours will die soon".